ethersage/create-react-app/README.md

 - Work shoud be merged to the `ethersage` branch
 - Changes should not be made to any package other that `react-scripts`.
 - New versions of `@facebookincubator/create-react-app` upstream will be merged into `ethersage` regularly.
-The first ethersage release off of a given upstream semver version will have the same version will use a pre-release version of the upstream, such as `@ethersage/react-scripts@1.0.17-ethersage.1`.
+The first ethersage release off of a given upstream semver version will have the same version.
+Thereafter, changes to an upstream version will use a pre-release version of the upstream, such as `@ethersage/react-scripts@1.0.17-ethersage.1`.

 Create React apps with no build configuration.